lucas42/lukeblaney_cv/README.md

 ## Compilation without docker

-Run `pdflatex cv.tex`, the resulting PDF will be called cv.pdf
+* Run `pdflatex cv.tex`, the resulting PDF will be called cv.pdf
+* Run `pdflatex cv-extended.tex`, the resulting PDF will be called cv-extended.pdf